ahmedmoselhi/-Device_RMX1851-OrangeFox/README.md

 # android_device__RMX1851
-For building SHRP for Realme 3 Pro
+For building PBRP for Realme 3 Pro

 TWRP device tree for Realme 3 Pro originally by mauronofrio